• Skip to primary navigation

 Positive Mental Attitude Makes For Better Results – it’s a Fact!

-14th September 2019 by UBee
+14th July 2022 by UBee

 What will give you a positive mental attitude?
 Do you think you could be positive if you believed there is no such thing as failing?
 Developing study techniques that work really requires you to have some good knowledge about the past techniques that didn’t work for them and how those might be eliminated or changed to be more productive.
 For instance, if the student has difficulty with time management skills then developing techniques and strategies that manage their time and efforts effectively will only improve the amount of information they are able to retain.